 Despite that fact and that his “assessment” has never been proven, Clapper continues to receive praise.

-During a “briefing” I attended at the Carnegie Endowment in Washington several weeks ago, Clapper displayed master circular reasoning, saying in effect, that the assessment had to be correct because that’s what he and other intelligence directors told President Barack Obama and President-elect Donald Trump.
+During a “briefing” I attended at the Carnegie Endowment in Washington several weeks ago [in 2018], Clapper displayed master circular reasoning, saying in effect, that the assessment had to be correct because that’s what he and other intelligence directors told President Barack Obama and President-elect Donald Trump.

 I got a chance to question him at the event.
 His disingenuous answers brought a painful flashback to one of the most shameful episodes in the annals of U.S. intelligence analysis.